Amanlath1/SWE-DevOps/README.md

 - Ensure that all configurations (e.g., environment variables, database credentials) are secured.
 - Regularly back up critical data to prevent loss in case of system failure.
 - Use a domain name and configure SSL certificates for secure application access.

----

-Feel free to reach out for assistance with deployment or optimizations!